-These accounting policies are consistent with the previous period.
+These accounting policies are consistent with the previous period, except for new standards adopted per note 2.

 1.2 Significant judgements and sources of estimation uncertainty

 The preparation of annual financial statements in conformity with IFRS requires management, from time to time, to make judgements, estimates and assumptions that affect the application of policies and reported amounts of assets, liabilities, income and expenses.
 These estimates and associated assumptions are based on experience and various other factors that are believed to be reasonable under the circumstances.
 Actual results may differ from these estimates.
 The estimates and underlying assumptions are reviewed on an ongoing basis.
 Revisions to accounting estimates are recognised in the period in which the estimates are revised and in any future periods affected.